What is Break-Even Point in Accounting?

 - An accounting B.EP calculates zero operating margins, while the financial break-even point is based on zero net income.

-- The financial B.EP is applicable to personal purposes, while the accounting B.EP is primarily applicable to companies and organizations only.
+- The financial B.EP applies to personal purposes, while the accounting B.EP primarily applies to companies and organizations.

 Advantages